zxcvvvvbanan/zxcvvvvbanan.github.io/about.md

 ## What is this and who is this for?

 I enjoyed taking notes and archiving stuff since middle school including photos, documents, videos and etcetera.
-I wish I could show you how meticulously organized my NAS, Notion and Obsidian are (though that's not going to happen).  :smile:
+I wish I could show you how organized my NAS and Obsidian are (though that's not going to happen).  :smile:

-I tried maintaining a paper notebook but found its limitations to be significant.
+I tried maintaining a paper notebook but found its inevitable limitations.
 Searching and editing were nearly impossible, and the risk of loss or damage was always present.
-Instead, I took my notes online.
+Instead, I am taking my notes online.
 Not only digitalized but stylized, portable, accessible and secure.

-My posts are not official or entirely precise.
-Feel free to use them, but keep in mind they should not be treated as completely reliable!
+Feel free to make use of them, but keep in mind they should not be treated as completely reliable.
 These are notes in my own words, sometimes broken, messy and mixed-up.

 I hope you find my site helpful.